flatironinstitute/FREYA/DataPrep/README.md

-[^1]: If push comes to shove, you could use could use a system like VirtualBox to create a virtual machine with docker, singularity and the appropriate permissions.
+[^1]: If push comes to shove, you could use a system like [VirtualBox](https://www.virtualbox.org/) to create a virtual machine with docker, singularity and the appropriate permissions.
 This VM is needed only to build the image, not to execute it.